What to Expect at a Hearing Test

 Your Health History

 Your hearing is part of your total health, even if you don’t always think of it that way.
 Hearing is connected to your heart health and cognitive performance as well as aspects of your mental and emotional well-being.
 Some types of medications can even encourage hearing loss.
-Your hearing specialist will start your exam by doing a health overview to see if there may be any factors that may play into your hearing health.
+Your hearing specialist will start your test by doing a health overview to see if there may be any factors that may play into your hearing health.

 You should tell your hearing specialist about any changes or issues you’ve noticed with your hearing and balance.
-If you are having trouble hearing, we’ll want to know when you notice the most difficulty and how long it has been happening.
+If you are having trouble hearing, we’ll want to know when you notice the most difficult and how long it has been happening.
 We’ll also want to know if you experience tinnitus - a ringing in your ears- as it can indicate hearing damage and we can help you explore tinnitus management strategies.
 We may ask some questions about your lifestyle -such as whether your hearing issues impact your job- so we can better connect you with solutions that fit your needs.

 After the physical exam, your hearing test will include an in-depth test of your hearing performance.
 In a quiet, soundproofed room, usually with while headphones you’ll be asked to respond every time you hear a tone played.
 The tones will sound at different volumes and frequencies to screen for problem areas in your hearing.
 The sounds will play at random intervals from random directions and your job while taking the test is to simply indicate each time you hear a tone.